SATANtrainsAI/PROTOKEN/README.md

 - Training progress, including loss curves and sample reconstructions, are logged using WandB.
 - Checkpointing is implemented to save the model’s state, optimizer state, and the iteration count for resuming training.

----

-## Usage & Utility

-### Converting PDB/CIF to Distograms

-1. Run the script `pdb_to_png_distogram.py`.
-2. Adjust the input directories, output directories, and bin ranges as necessary.
-3. The conversion process will produce a large collection of PNG images in directories named by residue count (e.g., `bin_40_64/`, `bin_65_128/`) along with corresponding FASTA files containing the protein sequences.

-### Training the Hierarchical VQ-VAE

-1. Modify the arguments in `train.py` (such as the batch size and learning rate) as required.
-2. Specify the input path to the folder containing the generated PNG images (organized in subdirectories according to bin ranges).
-3. Run the training script with a command similar to: